-For our In Glorious Colour Showdown we are delighted to be partnering again with Winsor & Newton, who have been making the finest art materials since the company was founded in 1832 (JMW Turner was known to have used Winsor & Newton paints).
+For our In Glorious Colour Showdown we are delighted to partner again with Winsor & Newton, who have been making the finest art materials since the company was founded in 1832 (JMW Turner was known to have used Winsor & Newton paints).

-We will be hosting a Showdown exhibition, featuring the work of the In Glorious Colour finalists.
-The exhibition will take place at Winsor & Newton's gallery, the Griffin Gallery, in London from 20 March-18 April
+A Showdown exhibition, featuring the work of the In Glorious Colour finalists, will take place at Winsor & Newton's gallery, the Griffin Gallery, in London from 20 March-18 April.

 Jaime Gili is a widely acclaimed artist known for his vividly coloured and energetic geometric artworks.
 In 1998, Jaime received his MA in painting from the Royal College of Art, after studying in Caracas and Barcelona.
 He completed a PhD at the University of Barcelona in 2001.
 He has exhibited internationally with exhibitions in Miami, Caracas, New York, and London.
 In addition to exhibitions, Jaime also has been...
 Read More